-- Certain uses are excluded, e.g.: no identified consumer uses - Emissions to certain environmental compartments are excluded (e.g., air emissions are limited because the substance is a solid and no significant dusts or fumes are formed, or the substance quickly hydrolyses under the conditions of use). - No significant or negligible likelihood exposure, due to e.g. low releases to the substance, for instance due to a combination of substance properties (low vapour pressure, solids etc.) and 'no significant emissions' due to low emission rates and/or tonnage, low frequency of use etc.
+- Certain uses are excluded, e.g.: documentation shows that consumer use is excluded - Demonstration that emissions to certain environmental compartments are excluded (e.g., air emissions are limited because the substance is a solid and no significant dusts or fumes are formed - Demonstration of no significant exposure or likelihood of exposure is negligible, due to e.g. low releases to the substance, for instance due to a combination of substance properties (low vapour pressure, solids etc.) and 'no significant emissions' due to low emission rates and/or tonnage, low frequency of use, low amounts/concentrations handled etc.